chrmod/browser-core/README.md

 ## Packaging

-Build beta release with:
+All release channels configurations files are stored in `./configs` folder.
+Choose your channel and build it with:

-`./fern.js build`
+`./fern.js build ./configs/<CHANNEL_NAME>.json`

-Other releases are build with respective configuration files with:
+Examples:

-`./fern.js build ./configs/amo.json`
+* `./fern.js build ./configs/amo.json`

-once having `build` folder present you need to install bower_component for your platform build, e.g.:
-`cd build/dev/firefox/cliqz@cliqz.com && bower install`
+* `./fern.js build ./configs/browser.json`

+## Testing

+you need to build extension with `./fern.js serve ./configs/jenkins.json` configuration file in order to run tests.

+Then open this URL to start tests `chrome://cliqz/content/firefox-tests/index.html`

 ## UI debugging